fizzed/jne/README.md

 ### Overview

-Utility Java library for finding, extracting, and using native executables that are packaged as resources within jar files.
+Utility Java library for finding, extracting, and using os and architecture dependent files (executables, libraries, and/or other files) that are packaged as resources within jar files.
 Allows them to be easily included as part of a Java application and extracted/used at runtime.
 Basically, this library makes it easy to build your own custom "bin" directory based on the runtime operating system and architecture.
 You can package .exe and .dll/.so resources within jars and then use something like maven for dependency management.

 Here is how it works.
 At runtime, Java let's you find resources in directories and/or JARS (if they are included on the classpath).
 Let's say you wanted to call